Alinshans/redbud/README.md

 ## Featrue

-* cross-platform / cross-compiler
+* Cross-platform / Cross-compiler
-* covering a wide range
+* Covering a wide range
 * Interface is easy to use

 ## Join